Psychologica Belgica

 Psychologica Belgica is a peer-reviewed, open access academic journal of psychology.
 It is published by Ubiquity Press and is the official journal of the Belgian Association for Psychological Sciences.
-The current editor-in-chief is Steve Majerus (University of Liège).
+The current editor-in-chief is Ruth Krebs (Gent University).

 History

 The Belgian Association for Psychological Sciences was founded in 1946 by Albert Michotte and the first issue of the journal was published in 1951.